Spiritual Perspective: There is a job for you

 - Identify campus organizations that relate to your career interests.
 Attend their meetings and events to learn about extra-curricular opportunities.

-- Create a hard copy resume and a LinkedIn profile using resources from the ABF Career Alliance Get the Tools section and the LifeLaunch video module #4: Resumes and Cover Letters.
+- Create a hard copy resume and a LinkedIn profile using resources from the ABF Career Alliance Tools & Tips section and the LifeLaunch video module #4: Resumes and Cover Letters.
 Don Asher’s book The Overnight Resume is especially geared to college students entering the job market.
 You may purchase online or request a copy from Robin Jones, Manager of the ABF Career Alliance.

 - Every semester/quarter: search the ABF Career Alliance and apply for summer jobs and internships.
 Here’s a helpful job search log with tabs for tracking resume submissions, networking contacts, interviews, and career websites.